 Detective Orville Choate is attached to a State Grant which allows him to focus primarily on Violent Crimes against Women and is the primary examiner on Computer Forensics.

-Detective Shawn Fields is assigned the north part of the county and is the primary investigator for children crimes.
+Detective Bruce Belin is assigned the north part of the county and is the primary investigator for children crimes.

 Detective Matthew Maggard is assigned the central part of the county, investigating complaints of all nature.